Home Overview Spelling Grammar Usage Translate

 letter “q” is pronounced like English “ch”.

-Pinyin "x" (pronounced like "s" with tongue farther back), in Peoplese is: "s".
+Pinyin "x" (pronounced like "sh" with tongue farther back), in Peoplese is: "s".

 Pinyin "v" is (pronounced as German umlaut "u") in Peoplese Alike English is simply "u".

-Most personal names are two-character combinations; in that case, only the first letter of the two-character combination is capitalized, e..g.
-Máo Zédōng..
-The same applies to most cities, e.g. Shanghai (“by sea”) and Beijing (“north capital”).
+Most Chinese personal names are two-character combinations; in that case, only the first letter of the two-character combination is capitalized, and there is no punctuation between the two parts of the name.
+E.g. Mao Zedong The same applies to most cities, e.g. Shanghai (“by sea”) and Beijing (“north capital”).

 Arabic romanization: